The Hardcore Holidayoff

 A mild crashing noise picks up in a room nearby while Bloise clears his throat to speak.
 “Uh, you know, there may be a better place for thi-“

 “Nonsense!
-You just can’t think straight because I’m too sexy,” Harmony snaps at the wizard, who she’s still massaging in with her warmth.
-The crashing noise nearby becomes louder and sounds closer by.
-Some mild shouting can be heard.
+You just can’t think straight because I’m too much for you,” Harmony snaps at the wizard with an emotional sharpness.
+The crashing noise nearby becomes louder – some shouting can be heard.

-He laughs good naturedly, but there’s an air of worldly sadness to it, as if everything in this situation is below him.
+He laughs good naturedly, but there’s an air of worldly sadness to it, as if everything in this situation is so below him that it had already happened in the past.
 “I… really don’t think that would be-“

 Abruptly, the reinforced door slams down, filling the room with a flush of confetti, glitter, and broken bits of tree ornaments.

-Don’t worry, infusiacs like Chaos’ minions only die when both physical and magical damage in the same attack.
-It’s quite complicated.
+Don’t worry, reader: infusiacs like Chaos’ minions only die when both physical and magical damage are present in the same attack – it’s a bit complicated.

 The destroyed minion croaks faintly before falling into the steaming wreckage of its own body, its white blood painting Order’s feet as snow-pure as her hair.